Skyshader77/Lacryma-Hydra/chapter17-5.typ

 Majorian was placed on a tray.
 Men of the Crucible held it inches away from the Forge's opening.
 Dry air escaped Nix's lips as she tried to scream for his name.
 Alexander and Boniface stood before the contraption, the latter's eyes glowing with a child's sense of wonder.
 Alexander clapped his hands.
 The Men of the Crucible threw the wailing Majorian into the Forge.

 A vertiginous silence ran.
 Nix fell on her knees.
+There was no asymptotes to the Faith's cruelty.
+They would deny Majorian an honorable demise.

 _You would never abandon me, wouldn't you?_ rung Majorian's voice in her ears for what appeared to be an eternity.